30+ Things To Do in Chicago This Winter with Kids

 15. Set up a scavenger hunt for your kids; it can take place outside, inside, or both!

-Brooklyn Boulders Chicago provides an outlet to keep kids active and engaged in these unprecedented times.
+Brooklyn Boulders Chicago provides an outlet to keep kids active and engaged.
 Photo courtesy of Brooklyn Boulders

 Indoor Places To Play This Winter in Chicago (They're Open!)

 16. Climb the walls (literally) at Brooklyn Boulders in the West Side—it’s open now for youth programming only.